canonical/steam-snap/README.md

 Enabling Steam Play will automatically download Proton compatability libraries for non-native games.

+'Enable Steam Play for supported titles' enables compatability tools for games verified by Valve to work well on Linux.

+'Enable Steam Play for all other titles' enables compatability tools for *all* non-native games in your library.
+Unsupported titles greatly vary in functionality, check [ProtonDB][3] for more info on specific games.

 **Enable Proton Individually**
 `Right click the game > Properties > Compatbility > Check 'Force the use of...' > Choose a Proton version`

 *Note: it is not always beneficial to use Proton; some games run natively on Linux without compatability tools.
-Additionally, check [ProtonDB][3] for Linux supported games and tips on running.*
+Check [ProtonDB][3] for Linux supported games and tips on running.*

 ### NVIDIA GPUs